MFuchs1989/ETL-Pipelines/README.md

 ## Getting Started

 1. Make sure Python 3 is installed.
-2. Clone the repository and navigate to the project's root directory in the terminal
+2. Clone the repository and navigate to the respective project's root directory in the terminal
+3. ETL execution
+    1. from jupyter notebook: The ETL file can be executed directly from a Jupyter notebook.
+A sample procedure can be found under notebooks/Test_Notebook.
+    2. from command line: Use a command line of your choice and navigate to the respective project's root directory.
+Run the following commands:
+        ```cd "path/to/root directory"```
+        ```python etl_pipeline.py"```
 3. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place the three files (test, train and valid) in the cloned repository in the folder ```data/dog_images```.
 If one of these folders does not yet exist, please create it manually.
 4. Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
 Unzip the folder and place it in the cloned repository in the folder ```data/lfw```.
 If one of these folders does not yet exist, please create it manually.
 5. Download the [VGG-19](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG19Data.npz) and [InceptionV3](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogInceptionV3Data.npz) bottleneck features and place them in the cloned repository in the folder ```bottleneck_features```.
 If this folder does not yet exist, please create it manually.